 He served as concertmaster of the Connecticut Virtuosi Chamber Orchestra and as Assistant Concertmaster of the Waterbury Symphony.
 He is also recognized for his skill and versatility as a fiddle player and has established himself as a highly sought-after studio musician.
 He writes and performs string and orchestral arrangements for recording artists to assist them in achieving their goals in the studio.
 His arrangements have also been featured on numerous Arkansas Symphony Orchestra performances.

 Robson studied orchestral conducting at the Mannes College of Music in New York City under the tutelage of David Hayes and holds violin performance degrees from Yale University and the Michigan State University Honors College.
-Primary violin teachers include Erick Friedman, Dmitri Berlinsky, and I-fu Wang.
+Primary violin teachers include Erick Friedman, Dmitri Berlinsky, James Krehbiel, and I-fu Wang.